 In addition to calibrating the detector, scientists needed to unravel what is happening when the W bosons are produced inside their collider.

-“W bosons are produced from the collision of quarks,” Kotwal says.
-“These are moving very fast, and so the W boson is moving very fast.
+“W bosons are produced from the collision of quarks and antiquarks,” Kotwal says.
+“These are moving very fast, and so each W boson is moving very fast.
 We had to figure out how fast it was moving and in which direction.
-This is the heart of all the additional complications that show up.”
+This is at the heart of all the additional complications that show up.”

 To estimate how fast each W boson was moving before it decayed, scientists used all the available information about the accelerator, the structure of the proton (and anti-proton), the theory of collisions, and numerous other measurements from their detector.
-In this way, they could zoom in on the W bosons’ speeds from the outside in.
+In this way, they could zoom in on the W bosons’ velocities from the outside in.

-All the work paid off: The new CDF measurement is the most precise measurement of the W boson yet.
+All the work paid off: the new CDF measurement is the most precise measurement of the W boson yet.
 “The new measurement with CDF is really spectacular in terms of precision” Schott says.
 “From the calibration point of view, it’s really beautiful.”

 However, most precise does not necessarily mean most accurate.
 Vesterinen likens it to shooting hoops in basketball.
 “High precision means you’re always throwing the ball to the same spot,” Vesterinen says.
 “But you could still be missing the net.”